MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-pipelines.md

 ## Install or update the latest build tools

 1. Sign into the Power Platform admin center and select the environment you want to work in.
 In the **Organization Settings > Extensions** menu, locate and install the “Dynamics 365 Finance and Operations Tools” shared extension.
 1. Add a **Create Deployable Package** task in your build pipeline, and ensure it contains task version 1.
 Ensure **Add Licenses to Deployable Package** has task version 1.
-If you have tasks with same name, then select "View Yaml" for the task to ensure it’s a preview task.
 1. Locate and install the Power Platform Build Tools extension from **Organization Settings > Extensions > Browse Marketplace**.
 1. Download the X++ NuGet packages with the required version and add them to your artifact feed.
 For details on this step refer to [Build automation that uses Microsoft-hosted agents and Azure Pipelines - Finance & Operations](/dynamics365/fin-ops-core/dev-itpro/dev-tools/hosted-build-automation).